Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 June 15 2020

 - New UI Themes - Empire, Dwarf & Elf
 - Condition Tracker added!
-This has has TokenMod integrated buttons which can set/unset conditions, it requires my custom WFRP4e Tokens  (download @ https://github.com/Djjus/Vault/blob/master/Warhammer%204e%20Character%20Sheet/markers/WFRP4eset1.0.zip)
+This has has TokenMod integrated (TokenMod API needs to be install in the game!) buttons which can set/unset conditions, it also requires my custom WFRP4e Tokens  (download @ https://github.com/Djjus/Vault/blob/master/Warhammer%204e%20Character%20Sheet/markers/WFRP4eset1.0.zip)

+- Button cleanup/overhaul
 - Fixed NPC tab spacing issue with Advantage value field
 - Fixed NPC tab Opposed Melee roll using wrong name on NPC page 1
 - Fixed Advantage not adding on Ranged Weapon target number in rolls